MarkStreek/BioinfDataprocessingExercises/SRRsSnakeMakePipeline/README.md

 4. Paste the output of the `pwd` command in the `workdir : ` parameter.
 5. Change the `samples_directory : ` parameter to specify the path to the samples directory.
 This is the directory where the samples are downloaded.
 6. Specify which samples you want to download/run.
 The samples are specified in the `accessions : ` parameter.
-7. Additionally, change the flowing parameters to the preferred:
+7. Additionally, change the flowing parameters to your liking
    1. `threads : `: The number of threads
-   2. `memory : `: The amount of memory used
+   2. `memory : `: The amount of memory used (in GB)

 After these steps are done, the pipeline is ready to run.
 Navigate to the `BioinfDataprocessingExercises/SRRsSnakeMakePipeline` folder and run the following command: